webrecorder/specs/wacz-ipfs/latest/index.md

 - Ensuring the ZIP file contains all files necessary for WACZ conformance, including WARC
 - Concatenating ZIP files from at appropriate boundaries to form the final ZIP file.

-## ZIP File Chunking

-Since the WACZ format is simply a ZIP file with a custom directory layout.
-The custom chunking for WACZ therefore presents a more generic approach for ZIP file chunking.

-The [ZIP file format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000354.shtml) is used to create a single file which can contain several files within a directory structure.
-It allows files to be stored compressed and in their raw uncompressed form as continuous segments of the file.

-We can combine this with our custom chunking code in order to chunk a ZIP file at it's file boundaries and generate regular UnixFS file nodes for the file chunks in the same way that they would be generated on their own.

-TODO: Diagram showing file boundaries in a zip file

 ## WARC File Chunking

 ### Splitting WARC Files Into Component Parts